 All seminary students, as well as faculty, staff, and spouses, are invited and encouraged to join the seminary’s choral program.
 The choirs are directed by Martin Tel.

-SEMINARY SINGERS is an auditioned ensemble (up to 20 members) which rehearses on Tuesday evenings at the conclusion of Chapel Choir rehearsal.
-Rehearsals begin with Chapel Choir at 6:30 and will end by 8:40.
-This ensemble provides additional musical leadership in chapel worship.
-It also prepares more complex literature in preparation for special concerts and events.
+SEMINARY SINGERS is an auditioned ensemble (up to 20 members) drawn from the Chapel Choir that prepares more complex literature in preparation for concerts and events and also provides additional musical leadership in chapel worship.
+This group rehearses for an additional hour each week.
 Placement in this ensemble will be determined by musicianship exhibited in the choral audition, prior choral involvement at the seminary, and proximity to graduation.

 Approximately 10 times in the course the academic year, the PRINCETON SEMINARY TOURING CHOIR will travel off campus to sing for church worship services and other gatherings.
-Repertoire and membership for this choir will be drawn from the Seminary Singers.
+Repertoire and membership for this choir will be drawn from the Chapel Choir.
 This ensemble is a “stipend choir” of professional quality, however, interested persons should not approach this as a mere employment opportunity.
 The choir is a vital ministry of Princeton Seminary.
 For more information about the ministry of the touring choir, click here.
+During the 2014-2015 Academic Year the Touring Choir will travel to Michigan and Washington D.C. to lead in worship.

 Auditions for the choral ensembles are held at the start of the academic year.
 Stop by Scheide Hall to sign-up for an audition/placement time.
-All new and returning students must sing for Martin Tel at an audition/placement prior to being a part of the choir.
+All new and returning students must meet with Martin Tel for an audition/placement prior to being a part of the choir.

 In addition to the ensembles directed by Martin Tel, students regularly initiate and conduct their own ensembles.
 In the past we have had ensembles devoted to dance, gospel music, Praise & Worship music, handbells, and other instruments.
 The chapel office supports the work of these groups and regularly engages their leadership in our daily worship service.